Great discoveries start here

-Our plans, which aim to improve air quality and reduce our carbon footprint, have been put together with the government’s Maritime 2050 strategy in mind.
+Our plans, which aim to improve air quality and our carbon footprint, have been put together with the government’s Maritime 2050 strategy in mind.

 Most importantly, to make sure our plans have an impact, we will be open and transparent with our air quality monitoring data.
 This means investing in the latest technology to capture what’s happening at the port and what’s having an effect.

 We’re also a committed and active member of the Portsmouth Climate Action Board.
 The board was set up by Portsmouth City Council in 2019, to help drive the city’s response to the climate emergency.

 - Solar PV installation (currently being installed) which features solar carports in a UK-first for a port.

 - Artificial Intelligence/machine learning controlled lithium/lead storage battery being commissioned.

 - A 1MW lithium-ion battery energy storage systems (BESS) being installed for storing renewable energy from the solar arrays.

 - New shore power facilities on Berth 1 for smaller cruise ships, powered by on-site battery storage.

 - A commitment to investigate introducting shore power for larger vessels.